Nanocem

-Nanocem is a consortium of academic and private industry groups that researches the properties of cement and concrete on the nano- and micro-scales, with a particular focus on reducing carbon dioxide emissions at all stages of production.
-Nanocem was founded as an independent consortium in 2004 after a rejection of a 2002 bid to the Network of Excellence (European Framework Programme).
-The research is conducted at a fundamental level.
-Yet high levels of industry involvement allow to focus on solutions that can work in practice and not just in theory.
+Nanocem is a consortium of academic and private industry groups, founded in 2004 and headquartered in Lausanne, Switzerland.
+The consortium researches the properties of cement and concrete on the nano- and micro-scales, with a particular focus on reducing carbon dioxide emissions at all stages of production.
+As of 2018, Nanocem includes 34 organizations and supports more than 120 researchers.

-This unique model of cooperation between industry and the academic community has led to the identification of common issues, shared knowledge and clear benefits for all those involved.
-For instance Nanocem has been able to help map the research needs for lower carbon concrete.
-This guidance helped focus research by companies and third parties.
+Description

+Nanocem is a consortium of academic and private industry groups that researches the properties of cement and concrete on the nano- and micro-scales.
+The research has a particular focus on reducing carbon dioxide emissions at all stages of production.
 The consortium is headquartered in Lausanne, Switzerland.
 As of 2018, it includes 34 organizations and supports more than 120 researchers.
-There are some 60 PhD and PostDoctoral research projects in the area of fundamental research that have been supported by Nanocem.
+There are some 60 doctoral and postdoctoral research projects in the area of fundamental research that have been supported by Nanocem.

+The research is conducted at a fundamental level, though high levels of industry involvement allows for focus on solutions that can work in practice and not just in theory.
+This model of cooperation between industry and the academic community has led to the identification of common issues, shared knowledge, and clear benefits for all those involved.
+For instance, Nanocem has been able to help map the research needs for lower carbon concrete.
+This guidance helped focus research by companies and third parties.

+History

+Nanocem was founded as an independent consortium in 2004 after a rejection of a 2002 bid to the Network of Excellence (European Framework Programme).

 Nanocem's eleven completed core projects have included studies of interactions between admixtures and cement, concrete durability, the kinetics of cement hydration, and the use of magnetic resonance imaging techniques in concrete analysis.
 Recent Nanocem-sponsored projects have included the use of nanotechnology in cementitious materials, the effects of sulfate on concrete, the development of a bipolar mineral organic composite that can bond with Portland cement on one pole and polymerize with the other, and studies of cement hydration at the molecular level.
 Its research has led to more than one hundred published papers and conference papers.
 There are some 120 academic researchers in the team who between them are in the process of managing some 60 PhD and PostDoctoral research projects in the area of fundamental research.